tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/快速入门/场景一，设备互通_intl.md

 door_mqtt_sample.c and door_coap_sample.c are examples of message reporting through MQTT and CoAP respectively.
 The two samples achieve the same feature.

-#### 2.5.1 Implement the C-SDK door sample program based on the MQTT protocol
+#### 2.5.1 Implement the C-SDK Door Sample Program Based on the MQTT Protocol

 Edit door_mqtt_sample.c in the C-SDK sample program directory samples/scenarized, and then populate the following configuration items with the device information obtained in "Step 2.1 Create a door product and device" (the numbers after the meanings in the table below correspond to the numbers in the screenshot in step 2.1).